AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/dynamic-plugin.md

 ## Background

 AppFlowy is an open-source project that emphasizes user customization by offering an editor that allows developers to inject custom code into the AppFlowy application.
-At AppFlowy we call this an injected code a plugin.
+At AppFlowy we call this injected code a plugin.

 The primary interface that allows plugin injection is the **AppFlowy Editor**.
 This is a core feature that allows users to edit rich text for their notes.